logo

 Content Banner

-• Round Ligament Pain: You may still experience some round ligament pain as your uterus continues to expand.
-The discomfort can be sharp or dull, often felt in the lower abdomen or sides.
+You may still experience round ligament pain as your uterus expands.
+The discomfort can be sharp or dull and is often felt in the lower abdomen or sides.
 Light stretching and resting in a comfortable position can help ease the pain.

-• Nasal Congestion: Hormonal changes are still causing nasal congestion, which can make your nose feel stuffy or runny.
+Hormonal changes cause nasal congestion, which can make your nose feel stuffy or runny.
 Staying hydrated, using a saline spray, and keeping your environment humid can help relieve the symptoms.

-• Visible Veins: With increased blood flow, veins may become more visible, especially on your legs, abdomen, and breasts.
-This is completely normal and will ease as your body adjusts to changes in pregnancy.
+With increased blood flow, veins may become more visible, especially on your legs, abdomen, and breasts.
+This is entirely normal and will ease as your body adjusts to changes in pregnancy.

-• Appetite Changes: Many women feel hungrier at this stage of pregnancy.
+Many women feel hungrier at this stage of pregnancy.
 As your body adjusts, you may start craving specific foods.
-Focus on balanced meals with healthy and nutritional meal options that keep both you and your baby well-nourished.
+Focus on balanced meals, healthy weight gain and nutritious options that nourish you and your baby.

 Your Baby in Week 17